awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 Required: No

 Script
-An embedded script that you want to run during the automation execution\. \(Not supported for JSON documents\.\)
+An embedded script that you want to run during the automation\. \(Not supported for JSON runbooks\.\)
 Type: String
 Required: No \(Python\) \| Yes \(PowerShell\)